Tvede-dk/CommonsenseAndroidKotlin/readme.md

 Where even ViewGroups are handled (in Csense), where as the vanilla example does not handle ViewGroups at all.

+### Selection handling
+whenever you want some kind of selection regarding 1 item, or you want to be able to toggle between them, then theres is the

+- SingleSelectionHandler (only 1 selected at a time)
+- ToggleSelectionViewHandler (every one can be selected or deselected)

+### Caching views
+To most peoples surprise calling "setContentView" with a layout id, causes the main thread to go and read from the disk,parse and deinflate an xml layout, which takes quite a while.
+However there is a possible solution, which is to use the "AsyncLayoutInflater", however it does have some very weird drawbacks;

+*Vanilla*

+*With Csense*
+(inside of a BaseSplashActivity)

 # Installation